What to Do When Your Air Conditioner Has Ice on It. A Florida Tech Answers.

 - Low refrigerant caused by a leak (a professional will have to find the leak, evacuate the remaining refrigerant, fix the leak, then add the refrigerant amount you need)

-Need a professional AC repair now?
+Need a professional AC repair from a Florida tech?

 If you have this problem and need your air conditioner repaired today, schedule a repair with Advanced Air (scheduling online saves you 10% on the repair).